katiehuangx/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/README.md

 When customers cancel their Foodie-Fi service — they will have a Churn plan record with a null price, but their plan will continue until the end of the billing period.

-**Table 2: subscriptions**
+**Table 2: `subscriptions`**

 <img width="245" alt="image" src="https://user-images.githubusercontent.com/81607668/135704564-30250dd9-6381-490a-82cf-d15e6290cf3a.png">

-Customer subscriptions show the **exact date** where their specific plan_id starts.
+Customer subscriptions show the **exact date** where their specific `plan_id` starts.

-If customers downgrade from a pro plan or cancel their subscription — the higher plan will remain in place until the period is over — the start_date in the subscriptionstable will reflect the date that the actual plan changes.
+If customers downgrade from a pro plan or cancel their subscription — the higher plan will remain in place until the period is over — the `start_date` in the subscriptions table will reflect the date that the actual plan changes.

 When customers upgrade their account from a basic plan to a pro or annual pro plan — the higher plan will take effect straightaway.

-When customers churn — they will keep their access until the end of their current billing period, but the start_date will be technically the day they decided to cancel their service.
+When customers churn, they will keep their access until the end of their current billing period, but the start_date will be technically the day they decided to cancel their service.

 ***